crisvin03/samaritan-api/user-manual.md

 Unique identifier assigned to each booking for tracking and support purposes.

 **Backend**
-Server-side components of the system, including the Laravel API and database.
+Server-side components of the system, primarily Firebase services (Firestore, Authentication, Storage).

 ### C